durgamdileep/Jpa/Pagination And Sorting/README.md

    ```
 #### 📘 Slice<T>
    - Like Page, but cheaper.
+   - A Slice is a  `lighter version` of Page — it’s used when you don’t need the total count, which can be expensive to compute in large datasets (e.g., in databases).
    - Doesn’t count total elements or pages.
    - Good for "load more" functionality (like infinite scrolling).
+   - 🟡 Why?
+Because Slice is usually used when you `only fetch enough data` to know whether another page exists, `without counting the total`.

 `Slice<User> userSlice = userRepository.findAll(PageRequest.of(0, 5));`